 Choose from any of the following options depending on your current lifestyle and study preferences:

 - In-class (Dublin).
-Starting in September and with 10 lecture weekends (approximately one per month), this is the most popular way of completing the Diploma in Personalised Nutrition and Therapeutics.
+Starting in September and with 6 lecture weekends, this is the most popular way of completing the Diploma in Personalised Nutrition and Therapeutics.

 - Online.
 Studying online gives the flexibility to study wherever you are.

 As of September 2019, online students may attend as many lecture weekends as they wish, for no extra cost.